An official website of the United States government

 Learn more about using Medicare Part D with TRICARE pharmacy benefits.

-Remember: You won’t lose your TFL benefits if you sign up for a Medicare Advantage plan, but you will need to file your own claims with the TFL contractor, Wisconsin Physicians Service.
+Remember: You won’t lose your TFL benefits if you sign up for a Medicare Advantage plan, but you may need to file your own claims with the TFL contractor, Wisconsin Physicians Service.

 For dental and vision coverage, check to see if you qualify through the Federal Employees Dental and Vision Insurance Program.